- Where does the natural gas transported in your pipeline come from?

-Regional U.S. DOT representatives perform periodic inspections of the pipeline operator by reviewing records; operating and maintenance procedures; and the facilities to ensure that operating practices meet U.S. DOT regulations.
+National Energy Board representatives perform periodic inspections of the pipeline operator by reviewing records; operating and maintenance procedures; and the facilities to ensure that operating practices meet National Energy Board regulations.

 Permanent structures are prohibited on the right-of-way because the ability to access and maintain the pipeline is impaired.
 Permanent structures include, but are not limited to, houses, trailers, mobile homes, poles, decks, tool sheds, garages, swimming pools, leach fields and septic tanks.